kalatabe/horse/README.md

 ## Building from source

-1. Install `go` for your platform/OS, then make sure it's in your `PATH`
+1. Install go >= 1.22 for your platform/OS, then make sure it's in your `PATH`
 2. Clone the project
 3. Run `go build`.
 The executable `horse` will be created in the project's root directory.